gkorpal/gkorpal.github.io/_drafts/post-draft.md

 ---
 layout: single
-title:  "Pre-Covid Tech Remedies"
+title:  "Pre-Covid Crisis Tech Remedies (Jan 2020)"
 header:
 categories:
   - Jekyll
 tags:
   - edge case
 ---
-## Tech Specs ##
 The laptop that I got when I joined college 5 years ago was now old enough to be replaced.
-Mostly because I picked all the wrong specs when there was a choice (like choosing Realtek over Intel NIC, 1x8GB over 2x4GB RAM, and 48Wh over 62Wh battery) and my lack of maintenance (never cleaned dust from inside or the rust from the ports).
-So I wanted something portable that can allow me to browse internet and write homework assignments in LaTeX.
-Following is the comparison of my new laptop (USD 375 before taxes) with the older laptop (USD 916 before taxes) :
+Mostly because I picked the wrong specs when there was a choice (like chose Realtek over Intel NIC, 1x8GB over 2x4GB RAM, and 48Wh over 62Wh battery) and my lack of maintenance (never cleaned dust from inside or the rust from the ports).
+So I wanted something portable that can allow me to browse internet, write homework assignments in LaTeX (not Overleaf) and backup my data to the cloud.
+Moreover, I find Windows very irritating to use and prefer Ubuntu.
+However, due to budget constraints, I couldn't just buy the $1000+ Dell XPS 13 or Lenovo ThinkPad X. So I was only left with the option of Chromebook, which Linus Torvalds believes to have potential of becoming the future of desktop Linux.
+The best option available in terms of build quality was the $650 Google Pixel Go (m3-8100Y processor) but spending so much money on a chromebook was out of question since ChromeOS is a handicapped version of Linux with limited hardware and software support (just like Android, due to which I had to abandon my lovely Google/Asus Nexus 7 tablet).
+So I searched for something with specs similar to Pixelbook Go but at lower price (i.e. lower build quality) and stumbled upon Asus Chromebook C425 and bought it without putting much though since it fit my budget of around $350.

+## Performance ##

+Following is the comparison of tech specs of my new laptop (USD 375 before taxes in Jan 2020) with the older laptop (USD 916 before taxes in Oct 2014) :

 | Specification | Asus Chromebook C425 (C425T) | Lenovo ThinkPad E440 (Custom build) |